Is Green Tea Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, with caution.
-Green tea is safe during pregnancy when limited to 1-2 cups daily to stay under the 200mg caffeine limit.
+Green tea is safe during pregnancy when limited to 1-2 cups per day to stay under the 200mg caffeine guideline.
 However, green tea can interfere with folic acid absorption, so avoid drinking it with meals or prenatal vitamins.

-Green tea contains caffeine, which should be limited to under 200mg per day during pregnancy according to ACOG guidelines.
-The catechins in green tea can partially block folic acid absorption in the intestines, which is critical for preventing neural tube defects.
-Most green tea products in our database (651 out of 960) receive an A grade, indicating they're safe when consumed mindfully.
+Green tea contains caffeine, which should be limited to under 200mg daily during pregnancy according to ACOG guidelines.
+Additionally, the catechins in green tea can reduce folic acid absorption a critical nutrient for preventing neural tube defects.
+Most green tea products in our database (382 out of 578) receive an A grade, but some contain added ingredients like ginseng or artificial sweeteners that warrant extra caution.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.